psychogun/psychogun.github.io/docs/linux/Stratum-1-NTP-Server-using-Raspberry-Pi.md

 Always check for the fix LED on the GPS hat itself, which should flash once every 15 seconds; if instead it's one second on/one second off, then it doesn't have a fix and there's not much that `gpsmon` can do for you.

-Do not proceed to the next section until you get valid PPS input and valid GPS data showing up via gpsmon.
+Do not proceed to the next section until you get valid PPS input and valid GPS data showing up via `gpsmon`.

 #### cgps -s